matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 </div>

-The above sequence repeats for every frame in the demo, with each frame containing an `ServerMessageUpdate` command for each entity.
+The above sequence repeats for every frame in the demo, with each frame containing a `ServerMessageUpdate` command for each entity.

 My Python code for parsing demo files can be found [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/proto.py).